* DATA STRUCTURE APTITUDE *

 pointer type.

-5. Minimum number of queues needed to implement
+5. Minimum number of queues needed to

 the priority queue?